 Carolyn is a member of the Veterans Advisory and Pensions Committee.
 She is a volunteer with Home Start and Voices 4 Care, The All Ireland Institute for Hospice and Palliative Care, as well as being Chair of the Community Core Mission Team in her church.
 She was a member of Newtownabbey District Policing Partnership for 2 ½ years and 6 years on the Liaison Advisory Panel of Newtownabbey Senior Citizens Forum.

 Robert has been an Age NI Trustee since 2010 and was formerly the Vice-Chair of Consultative Forum.
-He is a Director of Age NI Enterprises Ltd and of Age NI Trading Ltd.
+He is Chair and a Non-Executive Director of Age NI Trading Ltd and is a Non-Executive Director of Age NI Enterprises Ltd.

 Robert retired in 2006 having worked 15 years as a police officer, partly spent in Canada, returning home to Northern Ireland in 1977 where he spent 30 years as a local business owner and employer in the food and retail sector.